khammingfatt/Project-1-Data-Analysis-of-Singapore-Weather-Patterns-and-Energy-Consumption/README.md

 1. Total rainfall in a month and maximum rainfall in a day have strong positive correlation (r = 0.81).
 2. Mean temperature and wet bulb temperature have strong positive correlation (0.775680).
 3. 70% of the Towns in Singapore has high correlation in energy consumption behaviours, supported by its high correlations.
 (See the heatmap and correlation coefficients table in the code)
+4. Singapore has approximately 20.9% of private housing but is responsible for consuming approximately 41.3% of total household energy consumption.
-4. Selected Towns like Bukit Timah, Newton, Orchard, Paya Lebar, Seletar, Southern Islands, Tanglin and Sungei Kadut has unusually high average household consumptions.
+5. Selected Towns like Bukit Timah, Newton, Orchard, Paya Lebar, Seletar, Southern Islands, Tanglin and Sungei Kadut has unusually high average household consumptions.
-5. Weather and Energy Consumption by Household does not have any significant relationship.
+6. Weather and Energy Consumption by Household does not have any significant relationship.

 ---

 ## Recommendations

-#### 1. The recommendations from us will not be weather-dependent.
+#### 1. The recommendations from us **will not** be weather-dependent.
 #### 2. Bukit Timah, Newton, Orchard, Tanglin and Southern Islands are
-    - top target audience for energy consumption campaign
+- **top** target audience for energy consumption campaign
-    - the campaign will be electricity consumption focused
+- the campaign will be **electricity consumption focused**
-#### 3. If a energy conservation strategy works in this area, due to the high correlation between energy consumption patterns across areas, the campaign can expand to island-wide.
+#### 3. If a energy conservation strategy works in this area, due to the high similarity (correlation) between energy consumption patterns across areas, the campaign can **potentially expand** across all towns in Singapore.

 ---
 ### Citations